Allergy Specialist & Immunologist

 Your symptoms certainly sound consistent with chronic spontaneous urticaria, especially with recurrent hives and angioedema.
 Angioedema is common in this condition.
 However, episodes involving dizziness, fainting, breathing difficulty, or collapse need to be treated as possible anaphylaxis, so it is important that you carry an adrenaline autoinjector and have been taught when and how to use it.

 Thyroid autoantibodies are seen more commonly in people with chronic spontaneous urticaria.
-They do not necessarily mean the thyroid is causing the hives, especially if the TSH is normal, but they can support the idea that there is an autoimmune tendency.
+It does not mean that the thyroid antibodies are causing your hives.
+It is an association not causation with this condition.

 The timing with the first day of the menstrual cycle is worth mentioning to your specialist.
 Catamenial anaphylaxis or hormone-related urticaria/angioedema is rare.